 You know, I'm running out of time here.

-We don't know who, if anybody he's going to endorse.
+We don't know who, if anybody, he's going to endorse.

 I wouldn't want to hazard a guess, but I do know this.

-Only last week, my brother David, a well-known uh attorney and syndicated columnist in this country, wrote a glowing column endorsing Fred Thompson.
+Only last week, my brother David, a well-known attorney and syndicated columnist in this country, wrote a glowing column endorsing Fred Thompson.

-I have asked my brother to write a column endorsing Senator McCain, uh, and following that, a column endorsing Governor Huckabee.
+I have asked my brother to write a column endorsing Senator McCain, and following that, a column endorsing Governor Huckabee.

 And now back to Ron in Las Vegas.